-While exploring the Ionian Islands both on a small yacht and by land, we ate some amazing meals.
+While exploring the Ionian Islands either on a small yacht and by ferry, where can you get some amazing meals.
 I have to preface this post by saying I LOVE Greek food and I agree with Gordon Ramsey when he said that Greek food is better than Italian food.
 Greek food is definitely healthier Italian food with its focus on olive oil, fresh vegetables and seafood.
 That being said, Greek food is strongly influenced by Italy, specifically the Venetians who ruled this area for 411 years.

 What are Traditional Ionian Dishes?

 Throughout the Ionian Islands, you can find all the traditional Greek dishes.
 Fresh Greek salads made without lettuce, Gyros both wrapped like a sandwich and served open face and souvlakis can be found on menus throughout Ionian.

 Local specialities are also available.
 Pictured above is Porpetes, meatballs in a rich tomato sauce; Sofrito, meat sautéed in a garlic, vinegar, white wine sauce; Pastitsada, rooster, chili peppers, garlic, onion, wine, vinegar, cloves, cinnamon and tomatoes served over pasta.
 Two traditional fish dishes we did not try are Bourdeto, made with either fish or octopus in a tomato based sauce and Blianco, a white wine and lemon based soup with fillets of white fish in it.
 Both sound delicious and I will try them the next time we are in the Ionian.